3cn-ecn/nantralPlatform/docs/docs/get-started/install-party.md

 ## Congratulations 🥳

 You installed all the programs!
-Now let's try some exercices and tutorials so as to learn the different concepts of the Nantral Platform project.
+Now let's set up the Nantral Platform project.